ujjwalguptaofficial/fortjs-doc/docs/types/http-result.md

 };
 ```

-FortJs provides some helper method which return result of type HttpResult.
+FortJs provides some helper method which return result of type IHttpResult.
 These are -

 * textResult - used to return text result.
 * jsonResult - used to return json result.